-Engineering is responsible for the development and implementation of the standards for street construction, utility work and storm water drainage on all projects in the city.
+City of Arvada Engineering Division is responsible for the development and implementation of the standards for street construction, utility work and storm water drainage on all projects in the city.

-All work within the City's streets is regulated and inspected by the Engineering Division.
-Contractors and utility companies working in the street are required to be licensed by the City and have a permit and approved traffic control plan for the work they are doing.
+All work within the City's right of way is regulated and inspected by the Engineering Division.
+Contractors and utility companies working in the right of way are required to be licensed by the City and have a permit and approved traffic control plan for the work they are doing.

 Floodplain management is also a responsibility of Engineering.
 The City's goal in floodplain management is to reduce the risk to life and property during floods.
 There is a Flood Protection Handbook available for free that can be picked up at City Hall.